karthikc/cheer/README.md

 ## Custom Leaderboards

-The gem will automatically add the `add_leaderboard` class method to the Movie class which will allow you to configure custom leaderboards.
+The gem will automatically add the `leaderboard` class method to the Movie class which will allow you to configure custom leaderboards.
 This method takes these arguments: `name`, `column_name`, `sort_order`, `around_limit`.